 It's really easy to get started with a VPN - simply download, install, open the app and select the appropriate location.

 We've tested all of the major VPN services and we rate ExpressVPN as the absolute best thanks to its speed, security and simplicity to use.
 We also like that it's compatible with so many devices and streaming services (e.g. Amazon Fire TV Stick, Apple TV, Xbox, PS4, etc).
-Express is excellent, but there are other fantastic VPN options out there as well - here are our current top three entrants on our best VPN countdown.

-ExpressVPN also has the benefit of coming with a 30-day money back guarantee and 3 months FREE with an annual plan are real added value, too.
+There are other fantastic VPN options out, which we cover in our best VPN guide, but ExpressVPN also has the benefit of coming with a 30-day money back guarantee and 3 months FREE with an annual plan are real added value, too.

 Six Nations 2020: Fixtures and UK TV schedule